cacosta88/ethsplitter/README.md

 6 - The contract also includes a withdraw function that allows the owner to withdraw any remaining Ether in the contract.

 Lastly, there's a receive function that safely accepts Ether sent to the contract.
 This function doesn't do anything besides accepting Ether payments.

+DISCLAIMER: This smart contract has been put together for research purposes only.
+    It is not intended for use in production, and users should exercise caution and conduct thorough testing and audits before using this or any other smart contract.